-The event study figures in (4a) and (4b) show that for both MDs and DOs, the coefficients α_k for the outcome log physicians per 100,000 population are flat and insignificant prior to the policy.
+The event study figures in (4a) and (4b) show that for both MDs and DOs, the coefficients $\alpha_k$ for the outcome log physicians per 100,000 population are flat and insignificant prior to the policy.
 These figures suggest that treated physicians did not disproportionately enter treated counties relative to untreated counties in the same state, prior to the policy.
 The lack of pre-trends within treated states strengthens the causality of my estimates.
 After implementation of the policy, there is a notable increase in the number of MDs and DOs in treated counties.
 The fact that the effect sizes grow over time indicates there is persistent entry of new physicians in the treated counties.
 In fact, for MDs, the long run effect sizes are twice as large as the short run ones.
 These effect sizes suggest that outflows of physicians, if any, are smaller than the inflows, so that net inflow at any point in time is positive.
-43 period of the eligible physicians between their medical school/internship and their first job.
+Any delays in the entry of MDs - as seen in the event study - may be due to the transition period of the eligible physicians between their medical school/internship and their first job.

-$^{^{43}}$ I examine the stock of physicians as an outcome, instead of the corresponding flows - because - I am underpowered to detect the effects, given the unit of treatment and the demanding specification.
+$^{43}$ I examine the stock of physicians as an outcome, instead of the corresponding flows - because - I am underpowered to detect the effects, given the unit of treatment and the demanding specification.